-Latitude lines run east and west, but they tell how far up you can go (North) or how far down you can go (South).
+Latitude lines run east and west, but they tell you (they indicate locations on a map) how far up (North) or how far down (South).

-Lines of Longitude run from pole to pole (north-south) all the way around the globe and tell you your distance east or west from the ‘Prime Meridian’.
+Lines of Longitude run from pole to pole (north-south).
+They tell you the distance east or west from the ‘Prime Meridian’.

-The Prime Meridian is Longitude Zero, and is a reference line from which longitude east and west are measured.
-It passes through Greenwich, England, the site of the Royal Greenwich Observatory.
+The Prime Meridian is Longitude Zero.
+It is a reference line from which longitude east and west are measured.
+It passes through Greenwich, England, the site of the Royal Greenwich Observatory (0 degrees).

 Remember LONGITUDE by thinking of long, tall telephone poles (because Longitude lines run from pole to pole).

-Lines of Latitude and Longitude come together to form a matrix/grid.
+Lines of Latitude and Longitude come together to form a matrix, or grid.

-Latitude and Longitude is the most common grid system used for navigation.
+Latitude and Longitude is a common grid system used for navigation.
 It will allow you to pinpoint your location with a high degree of accuracy.

 Latitude is angular distance measured north and south of the Equator.